Bispectral duality and separation of variables from surface defect transition: Introduction

 which is holomorphic symplectic in open dense subsets.
 Here, $[(n-1)(N-1)]$ denotes the Hilbert scheme of points of length $(n-1)(N-1)$.
 Importantly, the map provides the classical separation of variables for the associated integrable model.

-When we regard $(T^* \BC^\times )^{[(n-1)(N-1)]}$ as the target space of the topological sigma model compatible with the birational map ($\ve_2 = 0$ and $\k=0$; the $A$-model in the symplectic structure $\o_K$ in the convention of \cite{Kapustin:2006pk}), the $A$-branes now give rise to $\ED$-modules on $\text{Sym}^{(n-1)(N-1)} \BC^\times$.
-In particular, the counterpart of the Hecke eigensheaf $\D_{\r}$ on $\text{Bun}_{PGL(N)} (\BP^1;S)$ associated to an oper $\r$ is identified to be the $\ED$-module on $\text{Sym}^{(n-1)(N-1)} \BC^\times$ defined by the oper differential equation for $\r$ \cite{Frenkel95}.
-Then the sections of the two $\ED$-modules were shown to be related by a formal integral transform \cite{Frenkel95}.
-In other words, the section of the Hecke eigensheaf associated to the oper $\rho$ is expressed as an integral transform of the product of $(n-1)(N-1)$ independent oper solutions.
-Recalling that this Hecke eigensheaf is also the twisted $\ED$-module representing the spectral equations for the quantum Gaudin Hamiltonians, we observe that the integral transform precisely induces the quantum separation of variables for the Gaudin model.\footnote{The term \textit{quantum} sometimes indicates $\ve_2 \neq 0$ deviation, but the \textit{quantum} separation of variables here is relevant to $\ve_1 = \hbar \neq 0, \ve_2 = 0$, as opposed to the classical separation of variables at $\ve_1=\ve_2 =0$.}
+When we regard $(T^* \BC^\times)^{[(n-1)(N-1)]}$ as the target space of the topological sigma model compatible with the birational map ($\ve_2 = 0$ and $\k = 0$; the $A$-model in the symplectic structure $\o_K$ in the convention of \cite{Kapustin:2006pk}), the $A$-branes now give rise to $\ED$-modules on $\text{Sym}^{(n-1)(N-1)} \BC^\times$.
+In particular, the counterpart of the Hecke eigensheaf $\D_{\r}$ on $\text{Bun}_{PGL(N)} (\BP^1;S)$ associated with an oper $\r$ is identified as the $\ED$-module on $\text{Sym}^{(n-1)(N-1)} \BC^\times$ defined by the oper differential equation for $\r$ \cite{Frenkel95}.
+The sections of the two $\ED$-modules are related by a formal integral transform \cite{Frenkel95}.
+In other words, the section of the Hecke eigensheaf associated with the oper $\rho$ is expressed as an integral transform of the product of $(n-1)(N-1)$ independent oper solutions.
+Recalling that this Hecke eigensheaf is also the twisted $\ED$-module representing the spectral equations for the quantum Gaudin Hamiltonians, we observe that the integral transform precisely induces the quantum separation of variables for the Gaudin model.\footnote{The term \textit{quantum} sometimes indicates a $\ve_2 \neq 0$ deviation, but the \textit{quantum} separation of variables here is relevant to $\ve_1 = \hbar \neq 0$ and $\ve_2 = 0$, as opposed to the classical separation of variables at $\ve_1 = \ve_2 = 0$.}